 This may include:

 If you have an infected wound, it will need to be cleaned.
 Dead tissue may be removed.
 In certain situations, a collection of pus may develop.
-This is called an abscess, which can be drained.
+This is called an abscess.
+It can be drained.

 American Academy of Dermatology